Sunday, 22 April 2012

 Interesting fact

 Tellingly, director Bob Misiorowski never helmed another film after Derailed.
-However, there does seem to be one interesting detail amidst an otherwise unexceptional CV – a writing credit on Mrs Columbo.
+However, buried within his otherwise unremarkable CV is one curious detail: a writing credit on Mrs Columbo.

 Review by: Jafo